zachvalenta/jvns.ca/source/_posts/2016-04-24-how-regular-expressions-go-fast.markdown

 ---
 layout: post
-title: "How regular expressions go fast"
+title: "you can take the derivative of a regular expression?!"
 date: 2016-04-24 22:09:05 -0400
 comments: true
 categories:
 ---

+And it's actually useful?!

 Paul Wankadia sent me an email yesterday about regular expressions and I thought it was so interesting I decided to write up some of what I learned from it.
 I thought I knew how regular expressions worked on computers because I took a class on them in university (hi prakash), but it turns out that no, I did not know.